amrutapasarkar08/expense-tracker/README.md

 # Expense Tracker Application

-The Project Expense Tracker is a financial management tool designed to help users monitor their income and expenses efficiently.
+The Expense Tracker is a MERN stack financial management tool designed to help users monitor their income and expenses efficiently.
 Here’s a breakdown of its features:

 ## User Authentication
 - **Sign-Up Feature:** New users can create an account by providing essential information (e.g., email, password).
 This ensures personalized access and data security.